sourcenetwork/defradb/README.md

 }
 ```

-This returns a structure similar to the following, which contains the update payload that caused this new commit (delta), and any subgraph commits it references.
+It returns a structure similar to the following, which contains the update payload that caused this new commit (delta), and any subgraph commits it references.
 ```json
 {
   "data": [